mcummingsny/Chinese-Intellectual-History/README.md

 **[Chinese Buddhism]**
-Files for this course, spring of 2025, are included above.
+Materials for this course, spring of 2025, are included in a separate repository, Foundations of Chinese Intellectual History Part II-Chinese Buddhism.

 **[Foundations of Chinese Intellectual History]**